KimJongNot/TextNormalization/README.md

 * Gensim

 ### Overview
 The data used are collected from Twitter which tweets written in 2018.
 Other data is KBBI (Kamus Besar Bahasa Indonesia) from kbbi kemdikbud.
 The goal is to use Word Embedding model to normalize text.
-What expected is to normalize 1 non standard word to be in standard form.
+What expected is to normalize one non standard word to be in standard form.
 For example:
 * buanyak -> banyak
 * ilang -> hilang
 * maem -> makan